South African Communist Party: Post-apartheid

 With victory a number of communists occupied prominent positions on the ANC benches in parliament.
 Most prominently, Nelson Mandela appointed Joe Slovo as Minister for Housing.
 This period also brought new strains in the ANC-SACP alliance when the ANC's programme did not threaten the existence of capitalism in South Africa and was heavily reliant on foreign investment and tourism.
 However, the Freedom Charter had been considered only as a blueprint for a future democratic and free South Africa.
-Joe Slovo believed socialism had failed in Eastern Europe and could not be regarded as a model for the SACP.
 In his autobiography Long Walk to Freedom, Nelson Mandela famously remarked:

 "The cynical have always suggested that the Communists were using us.
 But who is to say that we were not using them?"

 After Mandela's death in 2013, the ANC confirmed that he had been a member of the SACP and served on its central committee.

+On July 30, 2011 the SAPC celebrated its 90th anniversary.

 Through the Tripartite Alliance and the sitting of many SACP members on the ANC's NEC, the SACP has wielded influence from within the ANC, often serving as an ideological opposition against the presidency and socio-economic policies of Thabo Mbeki (1999–2008); this became most apparent with the ouster of Mbeki from the presidencies of both the party (2007, by vote) and the government (2008, by ANC party recall) and his eventual replacement in both offices with Jacob Zuma, who was widely seen as being more conciliatory to the ideological demands of both the SACP and COSATU.

 Initially, the party did not contest elections under its own name.
-However, in December 2017, the party contested a number of local council by-elections in Metsimahalo in the Free State, failing to win any first-past-the-post ward seats, but gaining three proportional representation seats.
+However, in December 2017, the party contested a number of local council by-elections in Metsimaholo Local Municipality in the Free State, failing to win any first-past-the-post ward seats, but gaining three proportional representation seats.
 In total the SACP received 3,270 votes (6,3%).

+In his address to the 2015 Biennial National Conference of the South African Jewish Board of Deputies, South African President Jacob Zuma credited South African Jews for being "among the first to organise the South African working class" as some Jewish activists occupied leading positions within the Communist Party.

+In December 2024, the party decided to contest local elections, including the upcoming 2026 South African municipal elections, under its own name.

+In July 2025, the party received 1% of the vote in its first election following the decision, finishing third in Polokwane ward 13.